bvbsandeep/laravue/README.md

 ## Set-Up instructions

 Open two terminal tabs
-1) navigate to resources/js folder and run npm run dev
+1) In first terminal, navigate to resources/js folder and run npm run dev
-2) navigate to laravue/ folder and run php artisan serve Now, in the web browser goto the url obtained in the 2nd step (usually it would be http://localhost:8000 or similar)
+2) In second terminal, navigate to laravue/ folder and do php artisan migrate and then run php artisan serve (here we get the url) Now, in the web browser goto the url obtained in the 2nd step (usually it would be http://localhost:8000 or similar)

 ## License